blurrycontour/zuul-gerrit/doc/source/admin/reporters.rst

 --verified 1`` and ``submit: true`` becomes ``gerrit review --submit``.

-A :ref:`connection` that uses the gerrit driver must be supplied to the trigger.
+A xref:`connection` that uses the gerrit driver must be supplied to the trigger.

 GitHub